strudel-science/strudel-kit/docs/getting-started/6-customize-home-page.md

 <Typography variant="h1" fontSize="2rem">Planets of the Solar System</Typography>
 ```

 That looks better.
 Now, let's add a description section underneath.
-For this section we are going to discuss two new components: `Paper` and `Stack`.
+For this section you are going to use two new components: `Paper` and `Stack`.
 These are both components from MUI.
 The `Paper` component is used to wrap content in an elevated panel and the `Stack` component is used to organize content in vertical or horizontal layouts with equal spacing.
 Learn detailed information about [Paper](https://mui.com/material-ui/react-paper/) and [Stack](https://mui.com/material-ui/react-stack/) in the MUI docs.

 Here is the text to use for the description section (from [Wikipedia](https://en.wikipedia.org/wiki/Solar_System)):